Shounak2003/FuzzAIoT/README.md

 Contributions are welcome!
 Please fork this repository, create a feature branch, and submit a pull request.

 ## License 📄
-This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the `GNU Affero General Public License v3.0`.
 See the LICENSE file for details.